MENU

 Is stem cell therapy legal in Japan?

-How many cells are typically used in a treatment?
+How many stem cells are administered per treatment in Japan?

-Cell counts vary by clinic and condition.
-In Japan, cultured adipose-derived MSC therapies typically deliver between 100 million and 200+ million cells per session.
-Same-day, uncultured procedures in other countries may deliver fewer than 10 million — a fundamentally different therapeutic dose.
+In Japan’s MHLW-regulated clinics, cultured adipose-derived stem cell therapies typically deliver between 100 million and 200+ million cells per session.
+This is achieved through a 5–7 week cultivation period in a government-certified Cell Processing Center (CPC).
+By comparison, same-day uncultured procedures offered in some countries may deliver fewer than 10 million cells — a fundamentally different therapeutic dose that research consistently shows produces weaker outcomes.

-How long do I need to stay in Japan?
+How long do I need to stay in Japan for stem cell therapy?

-What is the difference between cultured and same-day stem cells?
+What is the difference between cultured and same-day stem cell therapy?

 Have a question about your specific case?